IIIF/api/source/api/presentation/3.0/index.md

 The intent of adding a Range to the Manifest is to allow the client to display a linear or hierarchical navigation interface to enable the user to quickly move through the object's content.
 Clients _SHOULD_ present only Ranges that have the `label` property and do not have a `behavior` value `no-nav` to the user.
 Clients _SHOULD NOT_ render Canvas labels as part of the navigation, and a Range that wraps the Canvas _MUST_ be created if this is the desired presentation.

 If there is no Range that has the `behavior` value `sequence`, and the Manifest does not have the `behavior` value `unordered`, then the client _SHOULD_ treat the order of the Canvases in the Manifest's `items` array as the default order.
-If there is one Range that has the `behavior` value `sequence`, then the viewer _MUST_ instead use this Range for the ordering.
+If there is one Range that has the `behavior` value `sequence`, then the client _MUST_ instead use this Range for the ordering.
 If there is more than one Range that has the `behavior` value `sequence`, for example a second Range to represent an alternative ordering of the pages of a manuscript, the first Range _SHOULD_ be used as the default and the others _SHOULD_ be able to be selected.
 Ranges that have the `behavior` value `sequence` _MUST_ be directly within the `structures` property of the Manifest, and _MUST NOT_ be embedded or referenced within other Ranges.
 These Ranges may have limited hierarchical nesting, but clients are not expected to traverse very deep structures in determining the default order.
 If this Range includes parts of Canvases, then these parts are the content to render by default and would generate separate entries in a navigation display.
 This allows for the Canvas to include content outside of the default view, such as a color bar or ruler.

 Ranges _MUST_ have URIs and they _SHOULD_ be HTTP(S) URIs.
 Top level Ranges are embedded or externally referenced within the Manifest in a `structures` property.
 These top level Ranges then embed or reference other Ranges, Canvases or parts of Canvases in the `items` property.
 Each entry in the `items` property _MUST_ be a JSON object, and it _MUST_ have the `id` and `type` properties.
 If a top level Range needs to be dereferenced by the client, then it _MUST NOT_ have the `items` property, such that clients are able to recognize that it should be retrieved in order to be processed.